020 88309782

 What Full Floor Restoration Is All About?

-Many people try to sand their floor unsuccessfully not purely because of lack of proper training and expertise but because of the fact they underestimate the amount of work involved.
+Many people try to sand their floor unsuccessfully not purely because of a lack of proper training and expertise but because of the fact they underestimate the amount of work involved.
 Let’s check what is in store:

 Cleaning.
 Before starting the renovation process the floor’s surface must be in perfect condition and the furniture removed.
 There will also be cleaning between repairs, after each sanding round, after gap-filling and certainly before applying the different finishing products.

 Sanding.
 Multiple rounds from coarser (24) to finer (120) grits with professional equipment.
-People imagine they can just walk around with the machinery and wherever they go the floor’s surface will immediately become smooth but there is a lot more to it.
+People imagine they can walk around with the machinery and wherever they go the floor’s surface will immediately become smooth but there is a lot more to it.
 Certain types of hardwood flooring like engineering, for example, require a delicate touch, a quality not everyone has.

 Gap-filling.
 The process of removing the empty spaces on the floor left by changes in temperature and humidity can often become a problem.
 Not filling the gaps will leave the place vulnerable to draughts.